albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 The `Person` class has two properties, the `name` and a `secretNumber`.
-The `name` is provided to the constructor while the `secretNumber` is generated in the constructor as shown next.
+The `name` is provided to the constructor while the `secretNumber` is generated in the constructor.

 ```java
 package demo;